TemsyChen/TemsyChen/README.md

 # 👋 Hi, I'm Temsy 😊

-### I'm a Data Scientist :woman_technologist: with a background in film post production 🎬
+### I'm a Data Scientist :woman_technologist: with a background in film editing 🎬

 ## About Me: